Frequently Asked Questions

 In the early 2000s, in order to meet mandated treatment requirements and ensure sufficient treatment capacity, the District Trustees and management realized that rates were not sufficient to properly meet current our operating costs (as we sometimes experienced operating shortfalls) let alone provide for replacement and improvement projects.
 Historically, the rates were held too low for too long, forcing us to catch-up, both on rates and projects, consequently the funds available for projects are nowhere near where they need to be.

-Beginning in 2007 rates were increased by about 10% each year.
+Beginning in 2007 rates were increased by about 10% each year for three years.
 This increase enabled us to complete some much needed upgrades to mains and buildings, and to have the capital to incur and repay long-term debt on our loan for the aerators, and to begin building a capital base.
-Now that the immediate projects are complete we are seeing more growth in our capital funds and rate increases can be kept to around 3%.

 The district trustees set the amount of the increase on behalf of the ratepayers.
 Increases are determined based on analysis of operations costs, comsumption habits and future needs.